windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 That's because you forget about checkbox named "Window Always Top".
 It is specially designed to prevent such a situation.
 Once you check it, main GUI window of the program will be layered always topmost (above all the other windows on your desktop).

+### What about sequences of clicks?

+Work with sequences of clicks is supported since v2.5.x.x.
+To avoid GUI complication, second "Group" application is implemented.
+To run that app from main "Single" app just press a "Run group app" button.
+To return to main app press "Run single app" button.

+### Does your program run on bare Windows, like Windows Home on a laptop just from store?

+Yes.
+Unlike all other auto-clickers this app is statically linked and has no external dependencies (e.g. "The application was unable to start correctly (0xc000007b)" from incorrect linkage against MSVC run-time DLLs).

 ### Is this FAQ nearly complete?